devstory-co-kr/flutter-translator/README.md

   - `prefix` : Arb common string to prepend to file name. (e.g. `intl_` : `intl_ko.arb`, `intl_hi.arb`, `intl_fr.arb`)
   - `custom` : You can customize the ARB file name for languageCode in the format `{LanguageCode: CUSTOM_NAME}` and arbFilePrefix is not applied.
 - **googleAuthConfig**
-  - `apiKey` : This is a Google API key and is required when using the paid translation function.
   - `credential` : Absolute path to JSON key files created after creating a [service account](https://developers.google.com/workspace/guides/create-credentials?#service-account) on the Google Cloud console.
 - **googleSheetConfig**
   - `id` : You can find the spreadsheet ID in a Google Sheets URL: `https://docs.google.com/spreadsheets/d/<GOOGLE_SHEET_ID>/edit#gid=0`